 One-on-One with Amy Gleason: Part 1

-You’ve often heard the phrase: "Necessity is the mother of all invention."
-That couldn’t be more true for one of CareSync’s Co-Founder, Chief Operating Officer, and Registered Nurse, Amy Gleason.
-Here, Amy will share the personal story of her daughter’s rare condition that led to the invention of CareSync, a clinical care coordination company that is focused on patient-centric solutions for people with chronic illnesses.
-Later in the series, she will discuss the following components of chronic care management including: requirements, insights 15 months in, struggles, overcoming obstacles, trends, the true value of CCM, and where she believes the future of healthcare is heading.
+You’ve often heard the phrase, "necessity is the mother of all invention."
+That couldn’t be more true for CareSync’s Co-Founder, Chief Operating Officer, and Registered Nurse, Amy Gleason.
+In Part 1 of a special series with Amy, she will share the personal story of her daughter’s rare condition that lead to the invention of CareSync: a clinical care coordination company that is focused on patient-centric solutions for people with chronic illnesses.
+Later in the series she will discuss the following components of chronic care management including: requirements, insights 15 months in, struggles, overcoming obstacles, trends, the true value of CCM, and where she believes the future of healthcare is heading.

 Amy, please share a little bit of background on yourself, your career, and why your passion for care coordination has fueled you to become one of the nation's leading experts in the field of care coordination.